Woodroffe

 Woodroffe is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Woodroffe's population was 3,427 as of November 2025.
-This figure represents an increase of 252 people since the 2021 Census, which reported a population of 3,175.
-The change is inferred from ABS estimates and address validation between June 2024 and the Census date.
-This results in a density ratio of 2,141 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Woodroffe's growth rate of 7.9% since the census is within 1.0 percentage points of the national average (8.9%).
+Woodroffe's population was 3,427 as of February 2026.
+This figure reflects an increase of 252 people since the 2021 Census, which reported a population of 3,175.
+The change is inferred from ABS estimated resident population figures for June 2024 and address validation since the Census date.
+This results in a density ratio of 2,141 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Woodroffe's growth rate of 7.9% since the census is within 1.7 percentage points of the SA4 region's rate of 9.6%, indicating competitive growth fundamentals.
 Natural growth contributed approximately 74.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimates, AreaSearch applies age cohort-based growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population projections indicate above median growth for national statistical areas.
-By 2041, Woodroffe's population is expected to increase by 551 persons, reflecting a total increase of 16.1% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch applies age cohort-specific growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Population projections indicate above median growth for national statistical areas.
+The area is expected to expand by 551 persons to 2041, reflecting a total increase of 16.1% over the 17-year period.

 Frequently Asked Questions - Population